-In this 12-week study in subjects with non-malignant chronic pain and OIC, treatment with naldemedine resulted in a significantly greater proportion of SBM responders than treatment with placebo.
+• In this 12-week study in subjects with non-malignant chronic pain and OIC, treatment with naldemedine 0.2 mg once daily resulted in a significantly greater proportion of SBM responders than treatment with placebo, meeting the primary objective of the study.

-Improvement in constipation with naldemedine was observed early in treatment as demonstrated by a significant increase in the frequency of SBMs per week from baseline to the first week of the study period relative to placebo.
-Early effect of naldemedine on constipation was also demonstrated by the median time to first SBM, which was almost one-third of that with placebo.

-The effect of naldemedine on constipation was durable with a generally stable increase in the number of SBMs per week from baseline through Week 12 relative to placebo that was statistically significant.

-The frequency of both CSBMs and SBMs without straining increased from baseline with naldemedine more than with placebo, consistent with the results for the frequency of SBMs.

-The improvement in constipation with naldemedine relative to placebo had a generally positive effect on QOL as demonstrated by statistically significant and clinically meaningful improvements in the overall scores of PAC-SYM and PAC-QOL, as well as in the assessment of Subject Global Satisfaction.

-Naldemedine was generally well tolerated in subjects with non-malignant chronic pain and OIC.
+Sponsor: Shionogi Individual Study Table Referring to Part of the (For National Authority Use Name of Finished Product: Dossier Only) Naldemedine Volume: Name of Active Ingredient: Naldemedine Page: • Improvement in constipation with naldemedine was observed early in treatment as demonstrated by a significant increase in the frequency of SBMs per week from baseline to the first week of the study period relative to placebo.
+Early effect of naldemedine on constipation was also demonstrated by the median time to first SBM, which was almost one third of that with placebo. • The effect of naldemedine on constipation was durable with a generally stable increase in the number of SBMs per week from baseline through Week 12 relative to placebo, which was statistically significant at all assessed time points. • The frequency of both CSBMs and SBMs without straining increased from baseline with naldemedine more than with placebo, consistent with the results for the frequency of SBMs and demonstrating additional benefit to the subject beyond improvement in frequency. • The improvement in constipation with naldemedine relative to placebo had a generally positive effect on QOL as demonstrated by statistically significant and clinically meaningful improvements in the overall scores of PAC-SYM, changes from baseline ins cores of abdominal discomfort and abdominal bloating, PAC-QOL, as well as in the assessment of Subject Global Satisfaction. • Naldemedine was generally well tolerated in subjects with non-malignant chronic pain and OIC.
 The incidence of TEAEs was generally similar between the naldemedine group and the placebo group.
-A slightly higher proportion of subjects discontinued due to TEAEs in the naldemedine group relative to the placebo group.
-This was generally due to a higher incidence of TEAEs in the Gastrointestinal Disorders SOC that were expected due to the mechanism of action of naldemedine.
-A slightly higher number of SAEs were reported for subjects in the naldemedine group relative to the placebo group.
-These events were distributed across multiple SOCs and no specific event was reported in more than 1 subject.
+A higher proportion of subjects was reported to have ADRs in the naldemedine group relative to the placebo group.
+This was generally due to a higher incidence of ADRs in the GI Disorders SOC, which was expected given the mechanisms of action of the drug.
+A similar number of SAEs was reported for subjects in the naldemedine and placebo groups.
+These events were distributed across multiple SOCs. • Treatment with naldemedine for 12 weeks was not associated with signs or symptoms of centrally-mediated opioid withdrawal, and the analgesic effect of opioids was not affected by treatment with naldemedine.

-Sponsor: Individual Study Table (For National

-Shionogi Referring to Part of the Authority Use Only)

-Name of Finished Product: Dossier

-Naldemedine Volume:

-Name of Active Ingredient: Page:

-Naldemedine

-Treatment with naldemedine for 12 weeks was not associated with signs or symptoms of opioid withdrawal and the analgesic effect of opioids was not affected by treatment with naldemedine.

-Date of the Report: 13 October 2015
+Date of the Report: 08 December 2015